 Dress Clothes And Special Occasions

 If you’re traveling for a special occasion like a wedding or event, you’ll probably only wear that dressy outfit just once.
 And that’s okay.
 But when it comes to traveling for vacation, I recommend just bringing one nice outfit (typically a little black dress for women, a button down collared shirt for men).
-Bring more than one jewelry option to change it up a bit.
+Then, just pack a few jewelry options to change it up a bit.
 Or for men, two or three tie options.

 EXTRA TIP: Traveling light doesn’t mean you have to leave accessories at home.
 Read these tips about travel jewelry organizers.